-Crypto KOL Marketing in 2026: The Tier Matrix, Pricing, and What Actually Retains
+Crypto KOL Marketing in 2026: The Tier-Matrix Framework

-Most Web3 projects burn six figures on paid KOLs and retain zero wallets.
+Most Web3 projects burn KOL budgets and retain zero wallets.
 The CT KOL Tier Matrix is the OS for buying reach that compounds.
+For teams shipping.

-Crypto KOL marketing framework — CT KOL Tier Matrix cover
+Crypto KOL marketing 2026, the CT KOL Tier Matrix

-The CT KOL Tier Matrix in one scroll
+The CT KOL Tier Matrix at a glance

 Source: Kaito Yaps leaderboard; Chainwire & Cointelegraph engagement aggregates 2025-2026; Layer3 + Galxe Web3 retention report 2025; FORKOFF L2 audits 2026